simoneeejw/CW2025/README.md

 All problems were systematically addressed through debugging, code reviews, and comprehensive testing, resulting in a stable, fully functional application that exceeds the original requirements.

 ### Additional Notes on Processing
 The development followed an iterative approach, starting with core maintenance tasks (package restructuring, SRP refactoring) before progressing to feature extensions.
 Each new feature was implemented with corresponding unit tests to ensure reliability.
 The project demonstrates effective application of software engineering principles, including SOLID design, design patterns, and thorough testing.
-The final product provides both single-player and multiplayer experiences with professional polish, comprehensive documentation, and robust error handling.
+The final product provides a single-player experience with professional polish, comprehensive documentation, and robust error handling.